Topic Number 561 - Individual Shared Responsibility Provision

 - The exemption for members of recognized religious sects and most hardship exemptions are available only by applying for an exemption certificate at the Health Insurance Marketplace.
 If granted, the Marketplace will issue you an Exemption Certificate Number (ECN) that you'll report on Form 8965.pdf filed with your federal income tax return.

-- The exemptions for certain noncitizens, a lack of affordable MEC, having income below your income tax return filing threshold, and a short coverage gap can only be claimed on your tax return.
+- The exemptions for certain noncitizens and citizens living abroad, incarcerated individuals, a lack of affordable MEC, having income below your income tax return filing threshold, and a short coverage gap can only be claimed on your tax return.
 Individuals whose gross income is below their income tax return filing threshold don't have to file a return solely to claim an exemption.
 However, if such an individual files a tax return anyway (for example, to claim a refund), the individual should claim an exemption on Form 8965.

 In general, all exemptions must be reported to the IRS on Form 8965.
 Use Form 8965 to report an exemption, the names, and taxpayer identification numbers of each individual in your family claiming the exemption, and the months during the year for which you're claiming the exemption.
-Attach this form to your Form 1040.pdf, Form 1040A.pdf, U.S. Individual Income Tax Return, or Form 1040EZ.pdf, Income Tax Return for Single and Joint Filers With No Dependents.
+Attach this form to your Form 1040.pdf, U.S. Individual Income Tax Return.

 Making an Individual Shared Responsibility Payment